Art-Sells/Arells/Build-Notes.md

 - 1 Blockchain (Polygon)--- This is automatically chosen for buyer... prices in USDC
 - Create AUM Tracker (for all Current Prices)

-### My Store Asset
+### My Market Asset
 - Top-Left[/\]- (See HOME section)
 - Top-Right[Cart][Connect Wallet]-if not connected
 - Bottom-Right[+]<black.
 [Connect Wallet]-if not connected
 - Bottom-Left[Bell]<light. (only after logged in) Separate Divs for all hovering buttons.
 - Images here render small pixels
-- Name & Description: Maximum Number of Characters.
+- Art Name: Maximum Number of Characters.
 - Remove "Owned By" if not collected/bought/minted.
 - Theme: Arells Logo needs to be 300-500px (on all pages (Home/etc))
-- - - Edit(Connect Wallet if not connected): Price (set)?: shows what you keep, creator keeps, fees, etc. [Save Changes (Price After Purchase Error if not correct] Buyer must list new PAP price (no lower than 2x of price) [Calculate earnings: Next Collector Keeps...
+- - - Edit Art(Connect Wallet if not connected): Price (set)?: shows what you keep, creator keeps, fees, etc. [Save Changes (Price After Purchase Error if not correct] Buyer must list new PAP price (no lower than 2x of price) [Calculate earnings: Next Collector Keeps...
 47%, *insert-creator-name* Keeps...
 50%, Fees...
 3%]...
 [Save Changes]
 - - **Created**:
 - Price After Purchase - To Be Set (if price not yet set purchased) = "Sold"
 - [For Sale]-dark-gray, [Not For Sale]-silver, [Sold]white